abuicke/caimito/README.md

 # caimito

-To add the dependency on caimito to your Android project:
+To add the dependency to your Android project:

 Add the Sonatype Maven repository to your repositories: